 To do this, right click on the main application file and click Properties.

 Then, click on the Compatibility tab at the top of the window.
 You can then tick the "Run this program in compatibility mode for..." box and choose the operating system the application is designed to run under (i.e. Windows XP).
 You can also choose any other options, such as running at a reduced resolution, then click OK.
+Hopefully this will then let you run the application, but you may need to try several compatibility settings to find which works best for a troublesome application.

 Do you have a folder that you'd like to be able to open quickly and easily whenever you want?
 If you create a keyboard shortcut for that folder, you can open it anytime by pressing a key combination, no matter which other programs you have open.